shaunwang1350/MyersBriggsMLProject/README.md

 - When training, we will run the model four times.
 In each iteration, we will use the same `X_train` with one column (target) from the `y_all_train`.
 Running the model four times will generate four labels for each test observation.

 *3. What are the target label(s)*
-- Each observation will have four initial labels, one from each of the below binary combination:
+- Each observation will have four initial labels, one from each of the following binaries:
     - "E-I"
     - "N-S"
     - "T-F"
     - "J-P"
-- Depending on the final presentation of the dashboard, we may either keep the four labels separate, or group together into 16 possible variations.
+- Depending on the final presentation of the dashboard, we may either keep the four labels separate or group them together into 16 possible variations.

 ## Objectives
-Our objectives are divided into four segments with 4 different contributor roles:
+Our objectives are divided into four segments with four different contributor roles:

 #### Segment 1:
 * Selected topic